Licas Version 4.5

 linking services with each other, and mechanisms for allowing the

 services to communicate with each other.
-The default communication
+The free All-in-One GUI

 protocol inside of licas itself is an XML-RPC mechanism, but dynamic